 Adding a Deposit

 Deposit transactions include airdrops, interest, staking, mining, hard forks, incoming gifts and any other crypto income earned.
+Follow these steps above for each of those transaction types.

 Adding a Withdrawal

 Withdrawal transactions include outgoing gifts, interest payments, theft loss, casualty loss, and investment loss.
+Follow these steps above for each of those transaction types.

 If you have any more questions feel free to reach out to our Customer Support team!